zadimarco/Database-Final/YaTV/README.md

 ### Database Setup
-You will need a MySQL database solution installed, or a database that your computer can connect to
+You will need a MySQL database solution installed, or a database that your computer can connect to To setup the database, run the `setup.sql` file within mysql
+- This will create the database and import some prefilled data
+- If you would just like the schema, just run the `dml.sql` file

 ### Creating a jar